JahwonGrant/JahwonGrant/README.md

 <h1>Hello, World!
 I'm Jahwon — turning complex data into business gold 👋🏾</h1>
-<p>I’m a high-impact Data Analyst trusted by execs to drive decisions, unlock growth, and translate insight into action.
+<p>I'm a high-impact Data Analyst and Lean Six Sigma Black Belt, trusted by executives to drive decisions, unlock growth, and turn insights into action.
 With a passion for strategy and storytelling, I don’t just work with data — I make it speak.</p>
 <p align="left">
   ✨ Turning business challenges into data-powered wins since spreadsheets had clipart<br>